awsdocs/amazon-chime-sdk-developer-guide/doc_source/create-pipeline-role.md

 media pipelines use a service\-linked role named *AWSServiceRoleForAmazonChimeSDKMediaPipelines*\.
 The role allows the capture pipelines to access Amazon Chime SDK meetings on your behalf\.
 The role trusts the `mediapipelines.chime.amazonaws.com` service\.

-The role permissions policy allows Amazon Chime to complete the following actions on all AWS resources:
+The role permissions policy allows the Amazon Chime SDK to complete the following actions on all AWS resources:
 + `chime:CreateAttendee`
 +  `chime:DeleteAttendee`
 + `chime:GetMeeting`